To all CC Hackney members, friends and associates - have a cool Christmas 2020 HNY 2021!

 Saturday, 31 October 2020

 Since Tao Geoghegan Hart's amazing Giro d'Italia win in Milan, media heads have been asking for quotes about my time as his early years cycle sport coach.
-For now and for another time (without the disruption pls) I've made a compilation, some of it based on the headings sent to me as a request, by a hack from a well known national rag (The Sunday Times)
+For now and for another time (without the disruptions pls) I've made a compilation, some of it based on the headings sent to me as a request by a reporter from The Sunday Times newspaper.

 The Sunday Times 1st November